AIWeb3-DAO/landing-page/README.md

 $ lsof -i :3000 and kill -9 id if you need to restart
 $ npm start

+You also need to open server folder and run the server.js cod

 npm install dotenv

 # to do list